Moscow concert hall attack suspects appear in court as Russia defends security services - KESQ

 The three men pleaded guilty to the terrorism charges, Russian media reported.
 It was unclear what the fourth man, Faizov, born in 2004, pled.
 He was pictured lying limp in a wheelchair inside a glass cage.

+One video appears to show Rachabalizoda being held on the ground while having part of his ear cut off and stuffed in his mouth by a camouflage-wearing interpreter.

+Margarita Simonyan, the editor-in-chief of Russian state propaganda network RT, posted a video of Rachabalizoda appearing in court with a heavily bandaged ear, which she wrote made her “feel nothing but pleasure.”

-CNN asked the Kremlin about the “visible signs of violence” committed against the suspects, but spokesperson Dmitry Peskov refused to comment.
+CNN asked the Kremlin about the “visible signs of violence” committed against the suspects, but spokesperson Dmitry Peskov declined to comment.

+The four have been remanded into pre-trial detention until May 2022, the court said.

+Later Monday, Russia’s Investigative Committee asked the court to detain three other men – two brothers and their father – in connection with the attack, Russian state media TASS reported.

 On Monday, three days after the attack, rescuers were still searching among the ruins of the collapsed concert hall and trying to clear rubble.
 Russia’s Ministry of Emergency Situations said more than 300 “specialists” were working at the site.